stolostron/rhacm-docs/install/perform_scale.md

 ### Write throughput (cache recovery time)

 Most clusters in steady state generate a small number of resource updates.
-The highest rate of updates happen when the data in RedisGraph is cleared, which causes the remote collectors to get close their full state around the same time.
+The highest rate of updates happen when the data in RedisGraph is cleared, which causes the remote collectors to synchronize their full state around the same time.

 | Clusters | Kubernetes resources  | Relationships  | Average recovery time from simulation |
 | ------- | --------| -----|----- |